ebullient/ttrpg-convert-cli/docs/templates/pf2e/QuteCreature/CreatureLanguages.md

 # CreatureLanguages

 The languages and language features known by a creature.
-Example default output: <blockquote> Common, Sylvan; telepathy 100ft; knows any language the summoner does </blockquote>
+Example default output:
+`Common, Sylvan; telepathy 100ft; knows any language the summoner does`

 ## Attributes

 [abilities](#abilities), [languages](#languages), [notes](#notes)

+### abilities

+Language-related abilities (optional)

 ### languages